Long Weekend to Ski Powder Mountain: Part 3

 He filled me in on what happened and we discussed what to do next.
 Luckily there is a first aid shack at the top of the lift that we had seen while eating.

-I made what should have been a normal run of the mill turn when all of a sudden I found myself falling to the ground.
-I began to slide and roll through the snow… unfortunately, my skis stuck into the snow while my body continued to roll and my bindings failed to release.
-The combinations of these factors led to a loud “pop pop pop pop” sound originating from my right knee.
+I made what should have been a normal run-of-the-mill turn when all of a sudden I found myself falling to the ground.
+I began to slide and roll through the snow... unfortunately, my skis stuck into the snow while my body continued to roll and my bindings failed to release.
+The combination of these factors led to a loud "pop pop pop pop" sound originating from my right knee.
 I immediately began to feel a severe amount of pain and knew that something was wrong.

 I tried to stand up and continue to ski but quickly fell back to the ground due to the pain.
 My immediate thought was that I had torn something in my knee; unfortunately, this was correct.
 After spending some time on the ground, I eventually was able to ski on my left ski only the rest of the way down the run.

 Heading to the Ski Patrol first aid station